 1. When it's time to go to recess, the kids yell "No. I don't want math to be over!"
 So rewarding!
 I would love to skip recess and keep doing math, but they never agree to this trade-off :)

 Click here to check out my engaging task cards (each on a theme that you can use all year long).
-In my teacherspayteachers store, I have label my task cards "Centers/Stations" but I always use them in whole-group instruction first.
+Although task cards are great for centers and stations, I always use them in whole-group instruction first.